 The job search in and of itself is a job!
-It requires commitment in time and mental efforts: scheduling your calendar to reflect the job search, connecting with your network, writing emails, drafting your documents to send to possible employers, and the list continues.
-The time you spend to nourish yourself during your efforts to find and secure a job will only add to the process and provide perspective, reason and a positive space to help you remain committed until you land your dream job!
+It requires commitment in time and mental efforts.
+Scheduling your calendar to reflect the job search, connecting with your network, writing emails, drafting your documents to send to possible employers, etc. The time spent nourishing yourself during your efforts to find and secure a job will only add to the process.
+Today, we’re talking about how to practice self care during job search.

 Celebrate your wins, whether big or small!
 The job search can be draining and at times defeating, so it is important to recognize little wins, whether it be a call back for an interview, or even just your effort and time commitment to the process.
 Have fun with this!
 Develop weekly and monthly job search goals and include rewards when reaching those goals.
 Maybe the weekly goal is to connect and meet with two individuals in your industry.
 My clients notice that when creating and reaching goals each week, they have increased motivation to stay committed to the process, while also shining a light on how they are showing up for themselves and doing the work, reward included!

 Self-care really is about you!
 You are the witness to your mental, emotional and physical well-being.
 You know yourself best.
 Therefore, document your feelings and thoughts around the job search; what is working, what are the challenges and how are these challenges helping you and/or limiting you?
 Take these thoughts to a journal where you can then also reflect on “3 Good Things” that occurred in that day.
 This can be related to the job search (you tailored your resume to fit your dream job or you spent 1 hour every day this week researching companies).

 Remember that you are defining this process and it will look and feel how you want your job search to look.
 Ask yourself, “What is my intention today?”
 It may seem simple, but as you ask yourself this at the beginning of each day, it can help you create more space and compassion for yourself as you dig deeper in this process.